-- 1 In iManager, select Identity Manager > Identity Manager Overview. - 2 Browse to and select the location in the tree to search for Driver Set objects, then click the search icon . - 3 Click the Driver Set object that contains the upgraded driver. - 4 Click the driver icon, then select the policy set where you need to restore the customized policy. - 5 Click Insert. - 6 Select Use an existing policy, then browse to and select the custom policy. - 7 Click OK, then click Close. - 8 Repeat Step 3 through Step 7 for each custom policy you need to restore to the driver. - 9 Start the driver and test the driver. - For information on starting the driver, see <TBD provide a link to the book where you will have the Starting the Drivers section>.
+- 1 In iManager, select Identity Manager > Identity Manager Overview. - 2 Browse to and select the location in the tree to search for Driver Set objects, then click the search icon ▶. - 3 Click the Driver Set object that contains the upgraded driver. - 4 Click the driver icon, then select the policy set where you need to restore the customized policy. - 5 Click Insert. - 6 Select Use an existing policy, then browse to and select the custom policy. - 7 Click OK, then click Close. - 8 Repeat Step 3 through Step 7 for each custom policy you need to restore to the driver. - 9 Start the driver and test the driver.

+For information on starting the driver, see Stopping, Starting, or Restarting a Driver in Designer in the NetIQ Identity Manager Driver Administration Guide.
 There is no policy simulator in iManager.
 To test the policies, cause events to happen that make the policies execute.
-For example, create a user, modify a user, or delete a user. - 10 After you verify that the policies work, move the driver to the production environment.
+For example, create a user, modify a user, or delete a user.

+10 After you verify that the policies work, move the driver to the production environment.

-11 Switching from Advanced Edition to Standard Edition
+12 Switching from Advanced Edition to Standard Edition